 06 of 11

 The Japanese rose is a somewhat fanciful common name for Kerria japonica.
-It's not a rose in the traditional sense as it does not belong to the genus, Rosa, although it is, in fact, a member of the very large rose family.
+It's not a rose in the traditional sense, as it does not belong to the genus Rosa, although it is, in fact, a member of the very large rose family.
 This bush puts on a magnificent display when in bloom, but its contribution hardly ends there.
-You can see its bright yellow Japanese Rose blooms and kelly green bark in Zones 4-9 during early spring for up to six weeks.
+You can see its bright yellow blooms and kelly green bark in zones 4 through 9 during early spring for up to six weeks.

 07 of 11